Updated 19 February 2026 to reflect the changes for the 2026 season.

 The circuit is bumpy.
 Why?

-Because it's been built on clay soil which expands and contracts depending on the the amount of water absorbed.
+Because it's been built on clay soil which expands and contracts depending on the amount of water absorbed.

 This means the track can change year on year.

-A significant amount of the track has been resurfaced for this year's race in order smooth out the bumps.
+A significant amount of the track has been resurfaced for this year's race in order to smooth out the bumps.

 What is of particular note is Michelin's plans regarding tyres.